helenaferdy/helenaferdy.github.io/_posts/2024-06-06-cms-recorder.md

 ![x](/static/2024-06-06-cms-recorder/13.png)

 > * recordingMode automatic sets this profile to automatically records a meeting whenever a participant joins.
-> * sipRecordUri tells the callbridge where to send the recording to.
+> * sipRecordUri tells the callbridge where the recorder node is.

 <br>